 MEMOIR INTENSIVE: THE FULL IMMERSION → Half Full

 Memoir with Elizabeth Peavey

-Thursday afternoon is a chance for participants to have a casual meet and greet, plus evening dinner and reading together.
-The workshop sessions kick into gear Friday.
-Please click HERE to see the day-to-day schedule.
+While Thursday’s afternoon arrival is a chance for participants to have a casual meet and greet, plus evening dinner and reading together, the workshop sessions kick into high great first thing Friday.
+Please see the day-to-day schedule below.

 As always, the MWPA offers an all-inclusive retreat package that includes lodging, meal plan (provided by Weatherby’s), and workshop fees.
 The meal plan includes dinner on Thursday, lunch and dinner on both Friday and Saturday, and lunch on Sunday.